-V-Max Bullets Explained
+V-MAX Ammo: V-MAX Bullets Explained

-Just like the A-MAX was created for target shooting, the V-MAX has a very specific use and that’s varmint control.
-Many people grew up with a .22LR and that was the main way to keep undesirable critters off your property but standard bullets simply weren’t that accurate.
-If you head out to the range right now with a round-nose or hollow point ammo and a .22 or even a .308 caliber rifle you’ll know even good brands that use that bullet type simply aren’t as accurate as newer bullets can be.
+Just like the A-MAX was created for target shooting, the V-MAX has a very specific use – varmint control.
+Many people grew up with a .22LR and that was the main way to keep undesirable critters off your property, but standard bullets simply weren’t that accurate.
+If you head out to the range right now with a round-nose or hollow point, and a .22 or even a .308 caliber rifle, you’ll know even good brands that use that bullet type simply aren’t as accurate as newer bullets.
 The V-MAX is also a nice long-range target shooting ammo, but if you shoot often, you might find it difficult to go back to less premium brands or ammo lines.